 When we compare across countries, however, we find no association between education and health indicators such as life expectancy, as shown in figure 8.
 This suggests that other country-level factors play a stronger role than the educational composition of the population in determining aggregate health outcomes.
 For instance, the health benefits of the “Mediterranean” diet prominent in Spain and Italy may offset the comparatively low average literacy level in these countries.

 For individuals, education can enhance safety by improving knowledge and by increasing income, which allows greater choice about where to live.
 One way to assess safety is via a public opinion survey question such as that featured in figure 9.
 It asks whether respondents are afraid to walk alone at night in any area within a mile of where they live.
 The share responding “not afraid” is higher among those with more education.

 Does education improve safety for society as a whole?
-Lots of research suggests that education reduces violent crime, with the difference in crime particularly pronounced between those who have completed high school and those who haven’t.16 Yet figure 10 tells us that among rich nations there is no association between homicide rates and the share of adults having completed upper secondary schooling.
+Lots of research suggests that education reduces violent crime, with the difference in crime particularly pronounced between those who have completed high school and those who haven’t.16 Yet figure 10 tells us that among rich nations there is no association between homicide rates and country literacy scores.

 EDUCATION AND FAMILY STABILITY

 In the United States, education is strongly correlated with family stability.
 As figure 11 shows, adults with children are more likely to stay together the more education they have.
 Better-educated women now place considerable emphasis on a career, so they delay not only marriage but also childbearing.
 This gives them time to get established and to find the right partner.
 As a result, among Americans with a college degree or better the decline in family stability has been minimal.17

 When we look across the rich countries, however, the tendency of education to boost family stability is outweighed by cultural and religious traditions.
 Despite low adult literacy, Catholic traditional-family nations such as Ireland, Italy, and Spain continue to have very high levels of family stability, as figure 12 shows.